poser55/linked-db-rows/README.txt

 Ideas:
-* Use the Sakila https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila demo database more (started, but uses custom types)
+* Use the Sakila https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila demo database more (started, but uses arrays)
 * Performance tuning (one step was already done)
+* Allow excluding fields
 * Clean ups
 ** combine the metadata code lines in readOneRecord and similar methods
 * Fix bugs: